 But in today’s climate, where you can get practically order everything on demand, the best protein powder for women and men are more readily available.
 However, does that mean you should be ingesting protein powder?

-Nutritionist and personal trainer Lamorna Hollingsworth said, “Protein powder is ideal for people who are looking for help with weight management, looking to gain muscle or weight, for athletic recovery/performance, and in some cases, as a meal replacement.”
+According to nutritionist and personal trainer, Lamorna Hollingsworth: “Protein powder is ideal for people who are looking for help with weight management, looking to gain muscle or weight, for athletic recovery/performance, and in some cases, as a meal replacement.”

 Is protein powder good for you?
 What you need to know

 Lamorna Hollingsworth said, “Protein is involved in nearly every bodily process and is needed to build, repair and maintain muscles.
 Protein is satiating, meaning it helps us to stay fuller for longer - which is why you don’t get hungry so quickly after you eat something containing protein.
 If you don’t get enough protein, you could experience a loss of muscle mass and an increased risk of infections, among other things.”

 “We need to eat protein throughout the day because unlike carbs which are stored in the body as glycogen and fat which are stored in the body as triglycerides, the body can’t store protein for quick use.
 Protein powder is a convenient and cost-effective way to consume protein and can be helpful for individuals who aren’t getting enough protein from whole foods.”